BetonQuest/BetonQuest/docs/Documentation/Notification-Settings.md

 These categories are pretty much just pre-defined [NotifyIO settings](Notification-IO's-&-Categories.md#notify-ios).
 Each notification in *messages.yml* has a special category with a reserved name assigned to it.

-For example: If you would like to have the "language_changed" notification displayed as an actionbar message you would:
+For example: If you would like to have the "language_changed" notification displayed as an actionbar message you define the following:

-  * Add a file named *custom.yml* to your package.
-  * Add this to the file:

 ```YAML
 notifications:        #General header for all notification settings